 In 1986, Sanford purchased United National Bank, which was later renamed First PREMIER Bank.
 Inspired by changes in South Dakota law, Sanford sought to expand the bank by extending credit to higher-risk individuals who might otherwise be turned down by traditional lenders – people with damaged credit due to past financial difficulty, divorce, job loss and other hardships.
 In 1989, the bank began issuing credit cards, managing credit lines and collections tightly to mitigate risk.

 Buoyed by its credit business, First PREMIER Bank transformed into a major national player in consumer credit and banking.
-Today, PREMIER Bankcard services over 3 million credit card holders nationally.
-Denny continues to serve as Chairman and sole owner of United National Corporation, the holding company for First PREMIER Bank and PREMIER Bankcard, which is today rated the 17th most profitable bank over $1 billion.
-First PREMIER is the 10th largest ACH originating financial institution and the nation’s 12th largest issuer of Mastercard® credit cards.
+Today, PREMIER Bankcard services over three million credit card holders nationally.
+Denny continues to serve as Chairman and sole owner of United National Corporation, the holding company for First PREMIER Bank and PREMIER Bankcard, rated the 17th most profitable bank over $1 billion (2018).
+First PREMIER is the 14th largest ACH originating financial institution and the nation’s 12th largest issuer of Mastercard® credit cards.

 --Denny Sanford, Chairman, United National Corporation